-- Project the number of expected household formations in the County for the period from 2021 2028.
+- Project the number of expected household formations in the County for the period from 2021 2028 of the Development Plan, which will be Q3 2022 to Q2 2028.
 The methodology for translating population targets into housing targets is set out in Ministerial Guidelines 'Housing Supply Target Methodology for Development Planning' (DHLGH December 2020). - Project the levels and distribution of household disposable incomes across these households over the period in question.
 This involves the application of available national income data to Wicklow and the characterisation of different income groupings across households within the County. - Assess housing affordability in the County over the period, based on the income projections made. - Project the levels and distributions of house prices over the period.
 A distribution of house price bands is then constructed which is matched up with the above-mentioned affordability bands.